Navigational instrument

 HUAZHONG are exported all over the world and different industries with quality first.
 Our belief is to provide our customers with more and better high value-added products.
 Let's create a better future together.

-Li, Kun(LElectronic Travel Aids for Blind Guidanceinda).
-Sutardja Center for Entrepreneurship & Technology, Berkeley, California, 2015, pp. 1–10, Electronic Travel Aids for Blind Guidance.
+- Li, Kun.
+Electronic Travel Aids for Blind Guidance.
+Sutardja Center for Entrepreneurship & Technology, Berkeley, California, 2015, pp. 1–10.

-This is an article which covers both old and new navigation equipment used by merchant ships.
+This article covers both traditional and modern navigational equipment used on merchant ships.

 Gyro Compass Marine